capr/multigit/README.md

 	$ mgit --all ver
 	foo=701d080 bar=0fefd96

-And later clone/checkout the repos with:
+And later clone the repos with:

 	$ mgit clone foo=701d080 bar=0fefd96